-Initially, 20 educational areas were defined, which, based on their content, were then combined to shape 12 courses for passenger and freight transport interchanges, but after implemented ALLIANCE activities based on feedbacks and evaluation results it was proposed to provide changes in the STIP, the updated list of courses is following:
+To this end, 20 educational areas were defined, which, based on their content, were then combined to shape 12 courses for passenger and freight transport interchanges:

-- 1. Research methodology and teamwork setup - 2.
-The European policy on intermodal transport - 3.
-Building business models for intermodal transport interchanges - 4.
-Sustainable development and transportation planning - 5.
-Operation and management of intermodal transport systems - 6.
-Optimization of intermodal transport systems - 7.
-Intelligent services for passenger transportation - 8.
-Smart information technologies in freight transport logistics
+- 1. The European policy on intermodal transport - 2.
+Building business models for intermodal transport interchanges - 3.
+Sustainable development and transportation planning - 4.
+Operation and management of intermodal transport systems - 5.
+Optimization of intermodal transport systems - 6.
+Smart solutions for passenger transport interchanges - 7.
+Smart solutions for freight transport interchanges - 8.
+Design of passenger transport interchanges - 9.
+Design of freight transport interchanges - 10.
+Smart equipment for freight transhipment

-- 9. Design of passenger transport interchanges - 10.
-Design of freight transport interchanges - 11.
-Smart equipment for freight transhipment - 12.
-Decision making methodologies - 13.
-Data collection methods: Surveys - 14.
-Data collection methods: Historical and observed data
+- 11. Decision making methodologies - 12.
+Data collection methods

 In addition, when designing the program, it is important to pre-schedule all activities, define the involved target groups and prepare the courses' material.
 In ALLIANCE, a pre-scheduling of all educational and training activities has been done from the beginning of the project, and the exact time schedule is presented in Chapter 6 of this deliverable.
+The courses' material is planned to be ready by the end of September 2016.

 Pre-testing the material in their full context, is another significant parameter that can enhance the program dynamics and ensure the program's success.
-In ALLIANCE, a pre-testing of the material will be partially done within the framework of the "train-the-trainers" seminars.
-This activity will enable the consortium to receive feedback and proceed to potential required modifications.
+In ALLIANCE, a pre-testing of the material will be partially done within the framework of the "train-the-trainers" seminar, which will be conducted in Riga, Latvia in October 2016.
+This activity will enable the consortium to receive feedback and proceed to potential required modifications, before the ALLIANCE first training school, which is planned to take place in July 2017.